jtiradohernandez/jtiradohernandez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Wallapop as QA Engineer
+- 🔭 Working on Wallapop as QA Engineer
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Backend with Kotlin
 - 💬 Ask me about Home Assistant